 SECTION 6 - The Executive Director shall have made an annual audit of the finances of this Association and include same in their annual report.
 The cost of said audit shall be defrayed by this Association.

-SECTION 7 - The Executive Director, at the annual meeting, shall present to the Board of Trustees and the House of Delegates a report of the financial condition and general activities of the Association.
+SECTION 7 - The Executive Director or designee, at the annual business meeting, shall present to the Board of Trustees and the membership a report of the financial condition and general activities of the Association.